History of Grange Park Opera

 The audience – invariably, but not exclusively in black tie and cocktail dresses – arrive from 4pm, have a glass of champagne and wander through the historic walled gardens where a convivial atmosphere reigns.

-Dining in the long interval takes place in the 14th century house or in the Walnut Tree restaurant in the walled orchard.
+Dining in the long interval takes place in the 14th century house.

-Guests can picnic in Indian pavilions in the Crinkle-Crankle garden, on the Croquet Lawn, or in the Rose Parterre.
+Guests can picnic in Indian pavilions in the Crinkle-Crankle garden or on the Croquet Lawn.

 And when the opera ends, the audience walks out into a magical English landscape…